Von Karman Institute for Fluid Dynamics: Structure

 The Environmental and Applied Fluid Dynamics (EA) department covers all kinds of activities complementary to the other two departments related to fluid dynamics in the academic and industrial world.
 It has a large expertise in the study of aeroacoustics, multiphase flows, vehicle aerodynamics, biological flows and environmental flows (including the study of interaction between atmospheric winds and human activities).
 The department is also involved in the modeling of turbulence and in the development of advanced measurement techniques for fluid dynamics.
 The department has acquired a unique expertise in the study of fluid dynamics in industrial processes, with the development and construction of experimental facilities dedicated to the study of industrial processes and also in the simulation of industrial flows using CFD (Computational Fluid Dynamics) codes.

 Lecture series

 The VKI organises up to twelve different one-week Lecture Series with about 50 to 60 participants on specialized topics every year on various fields: industrial applications, turbomachinery, aerospace, aerodynamics, propulsion, aero engine, aeroacoustics, biological flows, large eddy simulation.

-Each year, the VKI also organises thematic conferences in collaboration with Belgian & foreign universities and research institutes.
+Each year, the VKI also organises thematic conferences in collaboration with Belgian & foreign universities and research institutes.The institute offers courses on a range of topics taught by lecturers from academia and industry.

-These courses have gained worldwide recognition.
-Subjects are chosen carefully and the lecturers are well known for their professionalism and excellency in specific fields.